CrazyDude1994/android-taranis-smartport-telemetry/README.md

 Latest build is available in Releases: https://github.com/RomanLut/android-taranis-smartport-telemetry/releases

 I am contributing most bugsfixes and enchancements to Crasydude's repository.
 But due to significant differences in UI structure, some features are not merged or merged with delay:
-- UVC video support, video recording, recording quality selection
+- UVC video support, video recording (DVR)
 - RC Channels display (mavlink only, 8ch only for Mavlink v1)
 - Travelled distance display
 - persistent fullscreen state